 The official method foresees the titration of free fatty acids with an accurately standardised solution of sodium (or potassium) hydroxide and the use of phenolphthalein as indicator.
 Prior to this, the oil must dissolved in a solvent (ethanol/ethyl ether) and titrated, drop by drop, by means of a graduated burrette.

-The use of a titrator for the measurement of FFA in olive oil is a time-consuming process and requires the availability of a skilled operator capable of using burettes and other type of glassware, and to determine the end-point required to detect the end of the titration.
+The use of a titrator for the measurement of Acidity (FFA) in olive oil is a time-consuming process and requires the availability of a skilled operator capable of using burettes and other type of glassware, and to determine the end-point required to detect the end of the titration.

 Furthermore, this method of measurement of the Free Fatty Acids of oil requires particular expedients like the use of a suction hood for the preparation of the mixture of ethanol – ethyl ether or the absence of free flames or running electric heaters in close proximity.

-Determining the Free Fatty Acids of oil with an acidometer
+Determining the Acidity of oil with an acidometer

 In addition to titrators, there are also commercial acidometers that are based on the same principle.
 The use of the acidometer as a means to measure the acidity of an olive oil simplifies the method, but the results obtained are less accurate and sensitivity is often poor.

-Determining the Free Fatty Acids of oil with CDR OxiTester
+Determining the Acidity (Free Fatty Acids) of oil with CDR OxiTester

-The FFA of oil can also be measured with CDR OxiTester a system that uses a simple, fast and reliable method to determine this important parameter.
+The Acidity of olive oil can also be measured with CDR OxiTester a system that uses a simple, fast and reliable method to determine this important parameter.

-To measure Free Fatty Acids, it is sufficient to insert the exact amount of samples in a pre-vialed test tube containing the required reagent, shake the tube and read the result.
+To measure Acidity, it is sufficient to insert the exact amount of samples in a pre-vialed test tube containing the required reagent, shake the tube and read the result.
 In other words, it is not necessary to determine the end-point and be able to use a burette, which means that it is possible to run the test in the office without getting messed up.